Lavender plants grow old and woody after 6 to 10 years. Through staged hard pruning, restore old wooden lavender to a nice, round shape!

 - It will help promote branching out.

-- Cut back about one in three stalks all the way back to the trunk.
+- Cut one in three stalks back all the way back to the trunk.
 This creates holes in the shrub, which lets light reach the center.

 - If winters are harsh in your area, protect your lavender from the cold.

 Year 2 – second round of severe pruning

 - Normally, a few shoots will emerge from the old base.
 They grow slowly.

 - This being the following year, cut off half of the remaining older, leggy shoots back to the trunk.
 This is the second “batch” of stems to be cut back totally.

 - Trim all new, young shoots to half their new growth.
 These are your future lavender stems so you want to make sure they branch out a lot.